elGordoCJRoura/elGordoCJRoura/README.md

 </details>

 ### **Roura and Melamed (May 2011 – Present)**
 Facilitated IT support and at-home work solutions.

 <details>
   <summary><strong>Learn more</strong></summary>

-  - Responsibilities ranged from setting up secure networks to assisting clients in transitioning to remote work environments seamlessly.
+  - **Customized IT Solutions:** Responsibilities ranged from setting up secure networks to assisting clients in transitioning to remote work environments seamlessly.

 </details>

 ### **Favor Delivery (Nov 2021 – Aug 2023)**
 As a key contributor to the Favor team, I worked on impactful projects that improved user experience, enhanced security, and streamlined feature deployment.
-My responsibilities included the following:

 <details>
   <summary><strong>Learn more</strong></summary>

   - **Rebuilt the Credit Card Scanning Interface:** Transitioned from Card.io to Stripe for improved payment control and security, while developing a custom interface using VisionKit to meet unique design requirements.
   - **Integrated Forter SDK:** Implemented this third-party security client to safeguard the platform against bad actors and prevent misuse by users or drivers.
   - **LaunchDarkly Integration:** Designed and implemented the architecture for LaunchDarkly, a feature flag management tool, to facilitate controlled feature rollouts.
   - **Redesigned Address Screen Workflow:** Led the cross-team effort to restructure the address screen flow as part of a larger overhaul initiative.

 </details>

 ### **Veterinary Emergency Group (Jul 2021 - Nov 2021)**
 Provided IT support to ensure seamless technological operations.

 ### **Apple Developer Academy Enterprise Track (2018–2019)**
 Completed a rigorous program in Naples, Italy, focusing on enterprise development and cutting-edge Apple technologies.

 <details>
   <summary><strong>Learn more</strong></summary>

   - This program emphasized hands-on projects, team collaboration, and innovation using Apple's latest tools and frameworks.

 </details>

 ---